collabnix/dockerlabs/intermediate/swarm/what-is-docker-swarm.md

 ● Performing rolling update of software across containers<br>
 ● and more…<br>

-Docker Swarm has capabilities to help us implementing all those great features - all through simple CLIs.
+Docker Swarm has capabilities to help us implement all those great features - all through simple CLIs.

 # Does Docker Swarm require 3rd Party tool to be installed?